AllaRomasheva/allaromasheva.github.io/_posts/en/2021/2021-11-30-how-to-assemble-the-mudboard.md

 Restrictions: In the free version, only three boards are available, which can be edited collectively.
 If you create a fourth, one of the first goes into view-only mode.

-<b>GoMoodboard</b> This service has a minimalist interface.
-It is suitable if you do not want to dive into the thin
-settings, and you need to quickly sketch the concept and show it to someone.
+**GoMoodboard** This service has a minimalist interface.
+It is suitable if you do not want to dive into the thin settings, and you need to quickly sketch the concept and show it to someone.
 There is no registration here, special functions too: drag and drop in its pure form.